Point evaluation in Paley--Wiener spaces: Preliminaries

 \subsection{Zeros and associated orthogonality relations}

 What follows is largely inspired by the variational arguments used in the proof of \cite[Theorem~2.6]{HB93}.
 Here and in what follows, we say that $f$ is a \emph{real} entire function if $f$ is real-valued on $\mathbb{R}$.
-Similarly, we say that a rational function is \emph{real} if it is the ratio of two real polynomials. \begin{lemma} Fix $0<p<\infty$ and let $\varphi$ be an extremal of \eqref{eq:extremalproblem}.
-If $r=r_1/r_2$ is a real rational function such that $\deg(r_1) \leq \deg(r_2)$, $r(0)=0$, and $\varphi r$ is an entire function, then
+Similarly, we say that a rational function is \emph{real} if it is the ratio of two real polynomials. \begin{lemma} Fix $0<p<\infty$ and let $\varphi$ be a solution of \eqref{eq:extremalproblem}.
+If $r=r_1/r_2$ is a real rational function such that $\deg(r_1) \leq \deg(r_2)$, $r(0)=0$, $\varphi r$ is an entire function, and $|\varphi|^pr$ is integrable, then

 \end{lemma} \begin{proof} For every real number $\varepsilon$, the function $\psi (z) := \varphi(z) + \varepsilon \varphi(z) r(z)$ belongs to $PW^p$ and satisfies $\psi(0)=1$.
 If we set